Potterville, Michigan: Potter Family

-Potterville is named after Linus Potter, who settled his family in the area in November, 1844.
-Linus was elected supervisor of Benton Township in 1846.
-In 1830, Linus and his wife Diantha came from Cayuga County, New York, by way of the Erie Canal, to Buffalo and then by way of Lake Erie steamboat to Detroit.
-From there, Linus and Diantha walked to Plymouth, Michigan, a journey of about thirty miles, before walking on to Saline.
-The pair carried their three-year-old son, George, and their infant daughter, Louisa.
+Prior to their move to Eaton County, Linus and his wife Diana had resided Cayuga County, New York.
+In 1830, they traveled to Michigan by way of the Erie Canal, to Buffalo and then by way of Lake Erie steamboat to Detroit.
+From there, Linus and Diana walked to Plymouth, Michigan, a journey of about thirty miles, before walking on to Saline.
+The pair carried their eldest son, three-year-old George, and their eldest daughter, Louisa.